 The special category for “International Collaboration” is open to individuals or groups of students in countries running the YRE programme who decide to collaborate and exchange information with students in other countries.
-Together they may prepare one joint Article, Photo Reportage of 3 photos, or Video that will be submitted to the competition as a collaborative effort.
+Together they may prepare one joint Article, Photo Reportage of 3-5 photos, or Video that will be submitted to the competition as a collaborative effort.
+Submissions must represent both/all partners countries.

 Entries for International Collaboration will be submitted directly to the International Jury through the National Operator in one of the collaborating countries.
 If the submission wins, schools from both/all countries will be awarded.

 Sustainable Cities and Communities (Goal 11), Responsible Consumption and Production (Goal 12) and Climate Action (Goal 13) are this year’s recommended themes for International Collaboration.
 However, participants are invited to focus on any of the 17 SDGs.

 Form of entry